1074661/logistic_growth/README.md

     y = "E. coli population size (number of bacteria)" )
 ```
-#### Plot of logistic function with logistic parameters obtained from linear model superimposed over experimental datapoints
+#### Plot of logistic function (with logistic parameters obtained from linear model) superimposed over experimental datapoints
 ![image](https://github.com/user-attachments/assets/ab450e5f-ad83-4cba-bcea-2c2e5a1be4a5)

 This figure validates determination by linear model analyses of the logistic parameters underlying the experimental dataset, since the superimposed linear function is consistent with experimental datapoints.

-This enables use of my logistic function for interpolation of population size at specified timepoints.
+This enables use of my logistic function for interpolation of population size at specific timepoints.

 # Question 2